matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 lowercase alphanumeric characters is recommended.
 Parties in the call are identified by the tuple of `(user_id, party_id)`.

-The client  adds a `party_id` field containing this ID alongside the `user_id` field to all VoIP events it sends on the call, including `m.call.inbite`. .
+The client  adds a `party_id` field containing this ID to the top-level of the content of all VoIP events it sends on the call, including `m.call.invite`.
 Clients use this to identify remote echo of their own events, since a user may now call themselves, they can no longer ignore events from their own user.
 This field also identifies different answers sent by different clients to an invite, and matches `m.call.candidate` events to their respective answer/invite.